asvae/vue-book/README.md

 You can add your own.
 They're just css classes.

+### Production

+You don't have to keep demos in production.
+Use webpack [define-plugin](https://webpack.js.org/plugins/define-plugin/) and exclude them from bundle.

 ## Feedback | Support
 Leave an issue if something doesn't work for you.